DOJ tells court it supports one of Trump’s nominees for special master - NewsBreak

 The DOJ is also asking the court to consider appointing its two nominees, Barbara Jones, a former U.S. district judge for the Southern District of New York appointed by former President Clinton, and Thomas Griffith, a former federal judge for the U.S. Court of Appeals for the District of Columbia who currently works at a law firm.

-The Justice Department said in its filing it opposed Huck’s nomination because he did not have relevant experience.‘It’s pretty heartbreaking’: Local woman loses home in Milo McIver Fire
+The Justice Department said in its filing it opposed Huck’s nomination because he did not have relevant experience.

 “Judges Jones, Griffith and Dearie each have substantial judicial experience, during which they have presided over federal criminal and civil cases, including federal cases involving national security and privilege concerns.
 The government respectfully opposes the appointment of Paul Huck Jr., who does not appear to have similar experience,” the department wrote.